course-details-portlet

 The research topic and research question for the thesis is decided by the student in consultation with the supervisor.

-The that will be evaluated is a corpus of creative work and a written Master’s thesis that are clearly connected.
+The thesis will be evaluated is a corpus of creative work and a written Master’s thesis that are clearly connected.
 The corpus of creative work can be presented as part of the printed thesis, as a digital recording, as a live performance, workshop, event, exhibition or other creative output as agreed with the supervisor.
 The creative work and the written thesis are expected to be distinct yet interdependent, presenting an integrated approach to the research topic.

 Learning outcome